Why Most Wellness Therapies Don’t Work Long-Term

 Most wellness therapies are effective at inducing relaxation.
 This is well established.
 A substantial body of research supports the effects of relaxation-based interventions.
 For example, a systematic review published in the Journal of Evidence-Based Complementary & Alternative Medicine (2017) found that Reiki was associated with significant reductions in anxiety and pain compared to placebo conditions.

-Similarly, a randomised controlled trial in Biological Research for Nursing (2015) reported increased parasympathetic nervous system activity following Reiki sessions—indicating a shift towards a more restorative physiological state.
-More broadly, relaxation-based therapies have been consistently linked to:
+Similarly, a randomised controlled trial in Biological Research for Nursing (2015) reported increased parasympathetic nervous system activity following Reiki sessions, indicating a shift towards a more restorative physiological state.
+More broadly, relaxation-based therapies have been consistently linked to reduced perceived stress, lower heart rate and blood pressure and improved subjective wellbeing

 Why the Effects Often Feel Temporary